Skip to content

-As the popularity of messaging grows, it is essential to follow best practices for sending text messages to ensure compliance with relevant laws and regulations and to maintain a good user experience.
+As the popularity of messaging grows, it is essential to follow best practices for sending text messages to ensure compliance with relevant laws and Industry regulations, and to maintain a good user experience.

 Below are some best practices and guidelines to follow when sending text messages.